liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 If you are viewing a page other than the control panel, select *Control Panel* from the *Go to* menu of the dockbar.
 Next, click on the *Password Policies* link on the left side of the screen under the *Portal* heading.
 You will see that there is already a default password policy in the system.
 You can edit this in the same manner as you edit other resources in the portal: click *Actions* and then click *Edit*.

-The Password Policy settings form contaings the following fields.
+The Password Policy settings form contains the following fields.
 Enabling specific settings via the check boxes prompts setting-specfic options to appear.

 **Name:** requires you to enter a name for the password policy.